-SHRI BIR CHANDRA DEB BURMAH (Tripura): Mr. Chairman, Sir, on the 27th March.
-1974, the Union territory of Pondicherry was brought under the Piesident's rule.
-The C.P.L and the Anna D.M.;i\..
+SHRI BIR CHANDRA DEB BURMAN (Tripura): Mr. Chairman, Sir, on the 27th March, 1974, the Union territory of Pondicherry was brought under the President's rule.
+The C.P.I. and the D.M.K.
 Government was voted down by the combind votes of the Congress, the Congress (0) and the D.M.K.
 Now, people want to make a review of that situation in the light of the present situation.
-The C.P.L and the Anna DMK are supporting the proclamation of emergency an J s" hey are not forces which are against the progressive measures of the Government.
-On the other hand, what do we find is that th.j Congress (01 and the D.M.K. have voted against the emergency power and moreover they have also boycotted the rest of the session.
-In that light we find that the progressive forces, i.e., the ruling Congress, has voted out a progressive Government that is backed by the C.P.L and the Anna D.M.K... in collusion with the reactionary forces, namely.
-D.M.R. and Congress (0).
-This is abundantly clear in the light of the piesent situation.
+The C.P.I. and the Anna DMK are supporting the proclamation of emergency and so they are not forces which are progressive measures of the Government.
+On the other hand, what do we find is that the Congress (0) and the D.M.K. have voted against the emergency power and moreover they have also boycotted the rest of the session.
+In that light we find that the progressive forces, i.e., the ruling Congress, has voted out a progressive Government that is backed C.P.I. and the Anna D.M.K., in collusion reactionary forces. namely. with the D.M.k. and Congress (0).
+This is abundantly clear in the light of the present situation.
 So, I think that our ruling friends may make a fresh evaluation of their decision.

-If they had supported the CP1 and ADMK Government at that time, surely the people of Pondicherry would have had a stable Government just like the Government of Kerala and that would undoubted!) have been a progressive Government.
-But unfortunate!) . our ruling Congress made an under-assessmenl of the situation.
-1 must say, :md in collusion with the right reactionary forces had voted down the progressive Government that was ruling in Pondicherry.
-And who is suffering as a result?
-Tt is the people of Pondicherry who are suffering.
+supported the CPI and If they had ADMK Government at that time, surely the people of Pondicherry would have had a stable Government just like the Government of Kerala and that would undoubtedly have been a progressive Government.
+But unfortunately, our ruling Congress an under-assessment of the situation, I must say, and in collusion with the right reactionary forces had voted down the progressive Government that was ruling in Pondicherry And who is suffering as a result?
+It is the people of Pondicherry who are suffering, is no election.

-They are under President's rule for out" year and four months now.
-Till now theu is no election.
 Now let us make an assessment of the situation also.
-Tn Gujarat an election was held and now there is an Assembly of 180 or more members.
-Because there was pressure from Morarit Desai. the election had to be expedited and the elections took place in June.
-But because the people of Pondicheny are poor and because they are citizens of a Union territory and as such they are class II citizens-though we say that all citizens of Indian Union are equal in status and rightsthey have got no elections during this one year and four months though the Assembly there consists of only 30 members.
+In Gujarat an election was held and now there is an Assembly of 180 or more members. cause there was pressure from Morarit Desai, the election had to be expedited and the elections took place in June.
+But because the people of Pondicherry are poor and because they are citizens of a Union territory and as such they are class II citizens-though we say that all citizens of Indian Union are equal in status and rights-they have got no elections during this one year and four months though the Assembly there consists of only 30 members.
 There is no justification whatsoever for not holding elections there.
 But such is their fate.
-When the people of that Union territory voted the progressive forces-they voted for Congress (R).
-CPI and ADMK-there is no reason why they should not have had a stable Government.
-We find that the ruling Congress, in collusion with reactionary forces, has voted down the progressive Government there and, what is more, even after a lapse of one year and four months there is no election in that Union territory for the Assembly which consists of 30 members whereas in Guiarat election has taken place for the Assembly which consists 180 or more members.
-So, there is no justification whatsoever for depriving the people of Pondi-cherry of their legitimate right of having a democratic set-up in their own land
+When the people of that Union territory voted the progressive forces-they voted for Congress (R), CPI and ADMK-there is no reason why they should not have had a stable Government.
+We find that the ruling Congress, in collasion with reactionary forces, has voted down the progressive Government there and, what is more, even after a lapse of one year and four months there is no election in that Union territory for the Assembly which consists of 30 members whereas in Gujarat election has taken place for the Assembly which consists 180 or more members.
+So, there is no justification whatsoever for depriving the people of Pondicherry of their legitimate right of having a democratic set-up in their own land.